Nagasaki urges nuke ban on 75th anniversary of US A-bombing

 The Aug.
 9, 1945, bombing came three days after the United States dropped its first atomic bomb on Hiroshima, the world’s first ever nuclear attack that killed 140,000.
 On Aug.
 15, Japan surrendered, ending World War II.

-Many survivors developed cancer or other illnesses due to their exposure to radiation and suffered discrimination.

-Sunday’s ceremony was scaled down because of a rise in coronavirus cases in Japan.
+“As a result, the threat of nuclear weapons being used is increasingly becoming real,” Taue said.

+He said that “the true horror of nuclear weapons has not yet been adequately conveyed to the world at large” despite struggle and efforts by hibakusha, or atomic bombing survivors, to make Nagasaki the last place of the tragedy.

-Nagasaki Mayor Tomihisa Taue read a peace declaration in which he raised concern about a growing global opinion supportive of nuclear deterrence.
-Taue also urged Japan’s government and lawmakers to quickly sign the Treaty on the Prohibition of Nuclear Weapons, saying the threat of nuclear arms is growing more than ever.
+He also urged Japan’s government and lawmakers to quickly sign the 2017 Treaty on the Prohibition of Nuclear Weapons.

-Japan has not signed the treaty, saying it seeks a role to bridge gaps between nuclear and non-nuclear states so they have a common ground for dialogue.
+Prime Minister Shinzo Abe has repeatedly refused to sign the treaty, saying Japan’s approach is not to take sides but to serve as a bridge between nuclear and non-nuclear states to encourage dialogue to achieve a total nuclear ban.
+Survivors and pacifist groups say Japan is virtually siding with the U.S. and other nuclear states.

+“Among the nuclear-weapon states and countries under the nuclear umbrella, there have been voices stating that it is too early for such a treaty.
+That is not so,” Taue said.
+“Nuclear arms reductions are far too late in coming.”